GAL: Gradient Assisted Learning for Decentralized Multi-Organization Collaborations: Experimental Studies

 \subsection{Ablation Studies}

+\textbf{Local objective functions}\, Our method does not require local regression loss functions $\ell_m$ to be shared with other organizations, but they are supposed to be beneficial for assisting Alice.
+We conduct ablation studies on the choice of various local regression loss functions.
+In this study shown in Table~\ref{tab:loss}, we use different regression functions $\ell_q(y, \hat{y})=|y-\hat{y}|^q$ where $q\in\{1,1.5,2,4\}$. ($\ell_{q_1}, \ell_{q_2}$) allows half of the organizations to use $\ell_{q_1}$ while the other half to use $l_{q_2}$.
+The results show that the classification task generally works better with $q > 1$.

-\textbf{Privacy Enhancement}\, Our learning framework does not require the organizations to share local data, model, and objective function.
-Moreover, data privacy can be further enhanced by adopting the framework of Differential Privacy (DP)~\cite{dwork2014algorithmic} or Interval Privacy (IP)~\cite{DingInterval}.
+\textbf{Privacy enhancement}\, Our learning framework does not require organizations to share local data, models, and objective functions.
+One potential limitation of our approach is that assisting organizations may infer Alice's information based on the shared pseudo-residuals.
+Therefore, we suggest to further enhancing privacy by adopting the framework of Differential Privacy (DP)~\cite{dwork2014algorithmic} or Interval Privacy (IP)~\cite{DingInterval}.
 We use the Laplace mechanism with $\alpha=1$ for DP and set the number of intervals of IP to be $1$.
 We add a moderate amount of noise to the pseudo-residuals in hindsight.
-The results in Table~\ref{tab:privacy} demonstrate that privacy-enhanced GAL can still outperform the `Alone' case.
+In Tables~\ref{tab:privacy_sub_8}, we demonstrate that privacy-enhanced GAL can still outperform the `Alone' case.

-\textbf{Local Objective Function}\, Our method does not require local regression loss functions $\ell_m$ to be shared with other organizations, but they are supposed to be beneficial for assisting Alice.
-We conduct ablation studies on the choice of various local regression loss functions.
-In this study shown in Table~\ref{tab:loss}, we use different regression functions $\ell_q(y, \hat{y})=|y-\hat{y}|^q$ where $q\in\{1,1.5,2,4\}$. ($\ell_{q_1}, \ell_{q_2}$) allows half of organizations including to use $\ell_{q_1}$ while the other half to use $l_{q_2}$.
-The results show that classification task generally works better with $q > 1$.